SYSK’s Fall True Crime Playlist: Who Committed the 1912 Villisca Ax Murders?

 He definitely had some mental health problems, but

-there were some things in his case where it sort of were suspicious and others that made him not a great suspect, one of which he was a little guy.
+there were some things in his case where it sort of were suspicious and others that made him not a great suspect,

+one of which he was a little guy.
 He was 5'2 ⁇ , 119 pounds.

 So maybe not the best

-suspect for swinging an axe like that.
+suspect for swinging an axe like that?
+Yeah.

 Yeah.

 Although, you know, he could have been strong as an ox.
+You never know.

+Sure.
 Sometimes those little guys, you know.

-You know, they just scramble up on top of you before you know it, their legs are around your neck and you're losing consciousness.
+They just scramble up on top of you, and before you know it, their legs are around your neck and you're losing consciousness.
+Yeah, their thumbs are in your eyeballs, that kind of thing.

 Right.

-But he was left-handed, and the coroner linquist did say that, you know, from their analysis, as rudimentary as that might be in 1912, that could probably at least determine that it was a left-handed assailant.
+from their analysis, as rudimentary as that might be in 1912, it could probably at least determine that it was a left-handed assailant.
+From the blood spatter, I believe.

 Yeah,

+on the walls.
 So good for them for being that advanced.

 So there were some other things that

+implicated George Kelly.
 One, he was in Villisca.

 He was a traveling preacher.
+He and his wife toured around.

-and they were in Villisca
+And they were in Villisca

 the day of the murder.